Optical spectroscopy of Blazars for the Cherenkov Telescope Array: Sources and results

 \subsection{1RXS J020922.2$-$522920}

-Spectra of 1RXS J020922.2$-$522920 have been published in the 6dF survey \citep{Jon04,Jon09} and by \citet{Shaw13}.
-They are both low S/N and featureless, from the second spectrum a statistical lower limit z$\ge$ 0.31 was proposed.
+Spectra of 1RXS J020922.2$-$522920 have been published in the six-degree Field Galaxy Survey (6dF) \citep{Jon04,Jon09} and by \citet{Shaw13}.
+From the first spectrum a redshift $z$ = 0.873 has been derived, while from the second spectrum a statistical lower limit $z \ge$ 0.31 was proposed.
+We inspected both spectra and we could not detect any features in them; they also both have a low S/N.

 We observed it with SALT/RSS on 2019 December 28.
-The source was clearly detected at a median continuum signal to noise ratio of 160.
-Careful inspection of the spectrum revealed the presence of a clear CaHK feature at $z$ = 0.2105 (Fig. \ref{fig_spec1}, second row, left).
-This result is confirmed by the presence of weaker CaIG, Mgb and NaID features at the same redshift while the CaFe feature falls into residual telluric absorption and is therefore undetectable.
-This spectroscopic redshift contradicts the previously published statistical lower limit.
+The source was clearly detected at a median continuum S/N of 160.
+Careful inspection of the spectrum revealed the presence of a clear CaHK feature at $z \sim$ 0.211 (Fig. \ref{fig_spec1}, second row, left).
+This result is confirmed by the presence of weaker CaIG, Mgb, and NaID features at the same redshift, while the CaFe feature falls into residual telluric absorption and is therefore undetectable.
+Our spectroscopic redshift value is $z$ = 0.2110 $\pm$ 0.0002 and is at odds with both of the previously published values; however, assuming the same spectral state, the features we report here could not have been detected in the previous spectra.

 We then compared the spectrum with the average ROSS photometric points (see section 4.2.1).
 The average ROSS fluxes are all consistent with the SALT/RSS spectrum within 0.1 magnitudes (see Fig. \ref{SALT_photo}).
 Concerning the effect of optical variability, we performed the same analysis as for 1RXS J015658.6-530208 using the Catalina survey light curve of the source.
-In this case the expected variability in one week (the time between the SALT/RSS observation and the average time of the ROSS observations) is 0.14 mag (2$\sigma$ level) again slightly increasing our errors to $\pm$ 0.2.
-We therefore remained with our original values.
+In this case the expected variability in one week (the time between the SALT/RSS observation and the average time of the ROSS observations) is 0.14 mag (2$\sigma$ level), again slightly increasing our errors to $\pm$ 0.2.
+We therefore kept our original values.
 The host galaxy magnitude obtained from our fit is very bright at $M_{\mathrm R}$=-23.2 $\pm$ 0.4.